winkledux/TypeBolt/README.md

 - Firefox

 # Config
 All the information needed for the program is in config.ini file.
-The buttons currently are not implemented.